chuckberrry/cds-event-monitoring/README.md

 }
 ```

-the new fields will be automatically filled with the data of the incoming event.
+The new fields will be automatically filled with the data of the incoming event.
 Make sure, that a corresponding data field is present in the event body.
 In this example e.g.